Paul McCartney & John Lennon's Sons Give Fans Flashbacks With a Selfie

 Sean captioned the photo "Peekaboo…"

-James is McCartney's fourth child.
+James is Paul's fourth child.
 The singer also has four daughters: Heather McCartney, Mary McCartney, Stella McCartney and Beatrice McCartney.
 Paul shared James and his first three daughters with his first wife, Linda McCartney, who is now deceased.
 He then welcomed Beatrice during his marriage to his second wife, Heather Mills.

 Sean is the child of Yoko Ono and John.
 Sean also has a brother named Julian Lennon from the late singer's marriage to Cynthia Lennon.